 Although this generally isn’t a requirement, many airlines are looking for candidates who have at least 1 to 2 years of experience in a related field.
 A good place to gain the experience they are looking for is in customer service, such as at a hotel, resort, or restaurant.

 5. The interview

 You will usually go through a series of interviews that might begin with a phone screening and progress to a one-on-one or group interview (or both).
 Dress professionally, conservatively, be well-groomed, and enthusiastic.
-These are essential things you’ll need to sell yourself as a good candidate for a flight attendant position.
+These are essential things you’ll need to sell yourself as a good candidate for this position.

 6. On-the-job training

-Once hired, flight attendants go through training, which can range from 3 to 6 weeks.
+Once hired, individuals go through training, which can range from 3 to 6 weeks.
 Training covers emergency procedures, administering first aid, flight regulations, company operations, and job duties.
 Training is required to be certified by the FAA.

 7. Language skills